 The Czechs thus lived in one state unit together with Slovaks, Austrians, and Hungarians.
 This is also why all these national cuisines have many similar dishes, although something unique can be discovered in each of them.

-Here you can find all Czech recipes on my blog.
+This is where you can find all Czech recipes on my blog.

 I hope you enjoyed my article about typical Czech dishes.
 Let me know in the comments; I'm interested in your opinion!
 Is there a dish missing from your list that you think characterizes the Czech nation?